-- 31. Permission to stay under this route will be subject to the following conditions: - a) no recourse to public funds (which means you will not be able to claim most benefits paid by the state); - b) registration with the police, if this is required by paragraph 326 of the Immigration Rules; - c) no employment other than working for the business or businesses that you have established, joined or taken over; and - d) no employment as a professional sportsperson (including as a sports coach).
+- 31. Permission to stay under this route will be subject to the following conditions: - a) no recourse to public funds (which means you will not be able to claim most benefits paid by the state);

+- b) registration with the police, if this is required by paragraph 326 of the Immigration Rules; - c) no employment other than working for the business or businesses that you have established, joined or taken over but working for such business(es) does not include any work you do which is effectively employment with another business (for more details see Annex A, A41), and - d) no employment as a professional sportsperson (including as a sports coach).